xpurnoch/PytestLearning/README.md

 **First pytest project to learn basics of unit testing, mocking, and type annotations in Python.**

-This repository contains simple Python examples and corresponding tests written using `pytest`.
+This repository contains simple Python examples and corresponding tests using `pytest`.
 It is intended as a playground for practice and learning.

 ---